 Frequently asked questions

 Icings are those simple glazes you make to pour over a pound cake, pastries.
-Sometimes made with just powdered sugar and milk and sometimes make with melted chocolate too.
+Sometimes made with just powdered sugar (confectioner sugar) and milk and sometimes make with melted chocolate too.
 The icing is usually pouring consistency while frosting is thick, light, and fluffy that can be spread over a cake or piped over cupcakes.

 They are quicker similar and often used interchangeably.
 The main ingredient in buttercream is of course butter.